“So, you want to get involved in National Skills Week…but you don’t know where to start”

 If you like to support National Skills Week by becoming a sponsor please visit our Sponsor Page.

 If you are a student, parent, career advisor or employer you might be interested in visiting one of our events.
 Please visit the Events and Activities Page for a current list of events through out the country.
 You can filter the listing by state to only display what’s happening near you.

 If you are passionate about Vocational Education and Training, and have a great desire to get involved in promoting VET, run your own National Skills Week event!
 If you are a career advisor, TAFE representative, RTO representative, employer, Skills Council representative or similar promote your organisation and industry and be part of this great initiative to shine a spotlight on vocational education in Australia.

 The idea of organising an event or activity may seem like a daunting task but SkillsOne is here to help.

 Below are some starting points to get you thinking about ways to run your National Skills Week event, which, hopefully, should make things a little simpler:

 - Where do your skills and passions lie?
 Think about the arena of skills, trades, and vocational education and what you are most passionate about, have knowledge on, and work from there.
-We have compiled a list of events ideas for Career Advisors, which you can download here or if you are representing an RTO you might find the list of Past Events and Activities helpful.
+We have compiled a list of helpful hints for schools and Career Advisers or Rotarians, which you can download here

 - Identify the gaps- what areas do you think need attention?
 What can you do to address these concerns and shed light on positive development opportunities and aims?
 For example do you want to promote a new course you are offering or get the attention of the public towards a course that seems old-fashioned but is in high demand right now?